-Half double crochet is one of the basic stitches of a crochet.
+Half double crochet is one of the basic stitches of crochet.
 In simple words, we can say that half double crochet is a step further from Single crochet.
 The main difference between single crochet and half double crochet is their texture and height.

 After half double crochet, we have double crochet, and again we can say that double crochet is a step further from half double crochet.
-Here, we get one main difference between two stitches which is height.
+Here, we get one main difference between the two stitches which is height.
 The texture is pretty much the same.

 Front post half double crochet

 This stitch is worked around the posts of stitches on a previous row, rather than through the top loops.
 It’s an excellent way to add texture to your work and can be used to create patterns and designs.

 To work this stitch, yo (yarn over) and insert your hook from front to back around the post of the st on the row below.
 Yo and pull up a loop, yo and pull through all three loops on hook.
 That’s it!

 To find the post of the stitch, you have to stretch the fabric around the stitch from both sides.
 Now grab your hook and make chain two.

 After you’ve made chain two, now yarn over and insert the hook from one side of the bar and from behind the bar and into the other side’s opening.
 (Shown in pictures)

 After this, you’ll yarn over and pull up a loop.
 Yarn over and pull through all the three loops.
 Now you’re all set to complete that HDC.